Ai Weiwei: Decoded

 The door god is placed at thresholds during Lunar New Year to protect those inside from harm.
 Weiwei hopes that he too can dispel malevolent forces through his art and activism.

-Over the course of his life Weiwei has become a symbol of reistance – advocating for justice, free speech and human rights.
-His self-effacing self portrait embodies an ongoing struggle with this status in realm of reality.
+Over the course of his life Weiwei has become a symbol of resistance – advocating for justice, free speech and human rights.
+His self-effacing self-portrait embodies an ongoing struggle with this position.

 Guardian